Tandem clustering with invariant coordinate selection: Introduction

 The use of ICS as a preprocessing step for clustering is not new.
-ICS and its earlier versions are considered as a method for dimension reduction prior to group identification in \citet{art1982data}, \citet{caussinus1990interesting},\citet{caussinus1993ascona,Caussinus1995metrics,caussinus2007classification}, \citet{gnanadesikan1993mahalanobis}, \citet{tyler2009invariant}, \citet{Hennig2009}, \citet{pena2010eigenvectors}, \citet{Fekri2015}, \citet{AlashwaliKent2016}, and \citet{FischerHonkatukiaTuiskulaHaavistoNordhausenCaveroPreisingerVilkki:2017, FISCHER2020e05732}.
-However, there is no in-depth study of ICS in combination with clustering and the present paper aims to fill this gap.
-Following the study by \citet{archimbaud2018CSDA} on ICS for outlier detection, we first highlight the relevance of ICS in the presence of noise.
+ICS and its earlier versions have been recognized as a method for dimension reduction preceding group identification in \citet{art1982data}, \citet{caussinus1990interesting},\citet{caussinus1993ascona,Caussinus1995metrics,caussinus2007classification}, \citet{gnanadesikan1993mahalanobis}, \citet{tyler2009invariant}, \citet{Hennig2009}, \citet{pena2010eigenvectors}, \citet{Fekri2015}, \citet{AlashwaliKent2016}, and \citet{FischerHonkatukiaTuiskulaHaavistoNordhausenCaveroPreisingerVilkki:2017, FISCHER2020e05732}.
+However, there is no in-depth study of ICS in combination with clustering, and the present paper aims to fill this gap.
+Following the study by \citet{archimbaud2018CSDA} on ICS for outlier detection, we first highlight the relevance of ICS when the cluster structure lies in a low-dimensional subspace.
 We then compare several pairs of scatter matrices and discuss the selection of invariant coordinates.
-It should be noted that ICS, just like the standard approach for PCA, is not well-suited to high-dimensional data.
-In this article, we assume that the number of observations is large compared to the number of variables and that the number of variables is moderate.
+It is important to note that, akin to the standard PCA approach, ICS is not well-suited to high-dimensional data.
+In this article, we assume a scenario where the number of observations is large compared to the number of variables, and the number of variables is moderate.